cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/01-introduction.md

 ## Access your GKE Cluster
 For the CMS-Workshop 2022 we have added you to a GCP project where we will provide temporary resources to run an Argo Workflow.
 Before we get into details please follow the following steps to get things started!

+### Find your cluster
 * Go to the [Google Cloud Console](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwiT1aCX6av5AhWKtYQIHYGlASQQjBB6BAgEEAE&url=https%3A%2F%2Fconsole.cloud.google.com%2F%3Fhl%3Des&usg=AOvVaw32wCy6el4RVbIZO1m5wyNI) and login with your google account.
 * Verify that you are in the [CMS-opendata Project](https://console.cloud.google.com/welcome?project=cms-opendata).
 ![](../fig/gcp2.PNG)
 * Go the Kubernetes engines cluster listing from the Navigation menu top left, scroll down to "Kubernetes engine" and select "Clusters".
 ![](../fig/gcp3.png)
-* Find the number of your cluster in the email you have received and select your cluster in the list
+* Find the number of your cluster in the email you have received and select your cluster in the list.

+### Resize your cluster
 * The cluster has been created with one node only to limit the costs.
 Now as you start using the cluster, [resize](https://cloud.google.com/kubernetes-engine/docs/how-to/resizing-a-cluster) your cluster to ```4 nodes```:
   * Click on the three vertical dots after your cluster name and select "Edit".
 ![](../fig/gke1.png)